 [Important] Travel News for Expats: China travel is reopening!
 Travel with China Discovery and learn about where to visit & requirements for each destination!
 Read Details >

 Before Buddhism was introduced into China, Taoism (or called Daoism) played an influential role as a local religion of China with the highest belif of being immortal.
-You may have heard the famous Taoist master - Zhang Shanfeng and well-known Tai Chi of Taoism.
+You may have heard the famous Taoist master - Zhang Sanfeng and well-known Tai Chi of Taoism.
 But, do you know that, Sichuan is the birthplace of Chinese Taoism, and Mount Heming in Dayi, Sichuan is where Taoism was officially established.
-Intersted in Chinese traditional Taoism culture?
-Curious about when did Taoism started and who was the famous Taoist master and where did Taoism practiced in Sichuan?
-To get more deeper knowledge and plan your Taoist culture exploration in Sichuan, please check the following top famous Taoist mountains and Taoist temples in Sichuan.
+Interested in Chinese traditional Taoism culture?
+Curious about when Taoism started and who was the famous Taoist master and where Taoism practiced in Sichuan?
+To get more deeper knowledge and plan your Taoist culture exploration in Sichuan better, please check the following top famous Taoist mountains and Taoist temples in Sichuan.
 If you are interested in visiting one of them, please feel free to tell us.